racketmaestro/Geojson-to-IMDF-Transformer/README.md

 # GeoJSON to IMDF Converter

-This repository contains a script to convert standard GeoJSON files into Apple's Indoor Mapping Data Format (IMDF) compatible ones with some automation.
+This repository contains a script that streamlines the standard GeoJSON files into Apple's Indoor Mapping Data Format (IMDF) compatible ones.
+You may read up about the IMDF in Apple's official documentation.
+Other third party softwares sell their service of converting floorplans to IMDF at a premium, but IMDF is essentially just a set of geojson files.
+You will need to use any Geojson tool (I used QGIS) to draw the geometry and georeference the shapes, and then simply run this script to transform them!
+Afterwards you may use Apple's IMDF sandbox to do labelling, testing and debugging to create your indoor map.

 ## Overview